vliu15/3d-brain-tumor-segmentation/README.md

 # Volumetric Brain Tumor Segmentation
-We seek to utilize the best techniques to improve dense, volumetric semantic segmentation.
-Specifically, we adopt the U-net architectural style, variational autoencoder for regularization, residual blocks, spatial and channel squeeze-excitation layers, and dense connections.
+This repository experiments with best techniques to improve dense, volumetric semantic segmentation.
+Specifically, the model is of U-net architectural style and includes variational autoencoder (for regularization), residual blocks, spatial and channel squeeze-excitation layers, and dense connections.

 ## Model
-We adopt a variation of the [U-net](https://arxiv.org/pdf/1606.06650.pdf) architecture with [variational autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf).
-There are several architectural changes that we have made based on common practices combined with the incompleteness of the paper in some areas.
-We have
+This is a variation of the [U-net](https://arxiv.org/pdf/1606.06650.pdf) architecture with [variational autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf).
+There are several architectural enhancements, including
- - Added [spatial and channel squeeze-excitation layers](https://arxiv.org/abs/1803.02579) in the ResNet blocks.
+ - [Spatial and channel squeeze-excitation layers](https://arxiv.org/abs/1803.02579) in the ResNet blocks.
- - Added [dense connections](https://arxiv.org/pdf/1608.06993.pdf) between encoder ResNet blocks at the same spatial resolution level.
+ - [Dense connections](https://arxiv.org/pdf/1608.06993.pdf) between encoder ResNet blocks at the same spatial resolution level.
- - Reordered all convolutional layers to consist of `[Conv3D, GroupNorm, ReLU]`, except for all pointwise and output layers.
+ - Convolutional layers to consist of order `[Conv3D, GroupNorm, ReLU]`, except for all pointwise and output layers.
- - Used He normal initialization for *all* layer kernels except those with sigmoid activations, which we use Glorot normal initialization for.
+ - He normal initialization for *all* layer kernels except those with sigmoid activations, which are initialized with Glorot normal.
- - Added per-epoch learning rate linear warmup from a base learning rate of `1e-6` for the first 10 epochs.
- - Replaced all downsampling and upsampling with convolutional operations.
+ - Convolutional downsampling and upsampling operations.
- - Halved the number of convolutional filters at all levels to prevent overfit and allow flexible memory usage.

-> Use the `--downsamp [max, avg, conv]` flag to specify the downsampling method.
-Defaults to `conv` for strided convolution.

-> Use the `--upsamp [linear, conv]` flag to specify the upsampling method.
-Defaults to `conv` for strided deconvolution.

 ## Usage
-Dependencies are only supported for Python3 and can be found in `requirements.txt`.
-We use `numpy==1.15` for the bulk of preprocessing and `tensorflow==2.0.0-alpha0` for the model architecture, utilizing `tf.keras.Model` and `tf.keras.Layer` subclassing.
+Dependencies are only supported for Python3 and can be found in `requirements.txt` (`numpy==1.15` for preprocessing and `tensorflow==2.0.0-alpha0` for model architecture, utilizing `tf.keras.Model` and `tf.keras.Layer` subclassing).

 The `VolumetricCNN` model can be found in `model/model.py` and contains an `inference` mode in addition to the `training` mode that `tf.Keras.Model` supports.
  - Specify `training=False, inference=True` to only receive the decoder output, as desired in test time.
  - Specify `training=False, inference=False` to receive both the decoder and variational autoencoder output to be able to run loss and metrics, as desired in validation time.

 ### BraTS Data
-The BraTS 2017/2018 dataset is not publicly available, so we cannot provide download scripts for those.
+The BraTS 2017/2018 dataset is not publicly available, so download scripts for those are not available.
 Once downloaded, run preprocessing on the original data format, which should look something like this:
 ```
 BraTS17TrainingData/*/*/*[t1,t1ce,t2,flair,seg].nii.gz
 ```

 ### Preprocessing
 For each example, there are 4 modalities and 1 label, each of shape `240 x 240 x 155`.
-We slightly adjust the preprocessing steps described in the paper to match our use case with Stanford Medicine:
+Preprocessing steps consist of:
  - Concatenate the `t1ce` and `flair` modalities along the channel dimension.
  - Compute per-channel image-wise `mean` and `std` and normalize per channel *for the training set*.
  - Crop as much background as possible across all images.
 Final image sizes are `155 x 190 x 147`.